James-Wilkinson-git/james-wilkinson-tech-test/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Unit test are largely just testing rendering logic, and not interactive as I am new to the DOM Testing Library that is the new standard in CRA.

 ### `npm run build`

 Builds the app for production to the `build` folder.\